cainvolfir/Anikku-subdl/README.md

    * **On Long-Press**: copy the contents of [On\_long.lua](./On_long.lua).
      Save the button and mark it **primary** if you want the On Startup script to run automatically when you open a video.

-7. Add entry to your Anikku library (movie or series) and open the entry.

-8. **Edit the entry to include the IMDb ID**:

-   * Open the entry → tap the overflow menu (three dots, top-right) → **Edit info** → paste the IMDb ID into the title field → **Save**.
->   * Make sure there's "S1 - E1" or something similar like that in your episode name.
-This will affect media-title.

-> Tip: use the included [imdb\_id.user.js](./imdb_id.user.js) userscript to copy IMDb IDs quickly from IMDb pages (save as `imdb_id.user.js` and install in Tampermonkey/Violentmonkey).

 9. Open any episode or movie and **wait for the video to load** (the script waits up to 90 seconds).
 The On Startup routine will:

-   * Detect the IMDb ID (and season/episode for series) from the entry,
+   * Detect the entry title (and season/episode for series) from the entry, and grab its IMDB ID
    * Query the Wyzie API using your `CONFIG` options (`language`, `format`, `source`, `encoding`),
    * Download **all** matching subtitles to the configured folder (default: `/sdcard/1DMP/`).

-10. Load a downloaded subtitle in Anikku by choosing **Add external subtitle** and pointing to the downloaded `.srt` file.
+10. Load a downloaded subtitle in Aniyomi by choosing **Add external subtitle** and pointing to the downloaded `.srt` file.

 11. If the On Startup routine didn’t run (rare), **tap** the custom button — On Tap is a manual fallback and will re-run the same routine.